The Ascent (1994 film): Critical response

 VideoHound's Golden Movie Retriever gives The Ascent 2.5 stars out of 5.

 Todd McCarthy reviewed the film in Variety after its Toronto premiere: "Donald Shebib has mounted the proceedings in presentable fashion and the performances are agreeable enough, but it's the unbeatable locations that provide the greatest diversion here", going on to fault the national stereotype-laden script as "devoid of ironies or complexity", the sort of "passable but instantly forgettable wartime" action film that was once reasonable double-bill fodder but for which there is no room in the modern theatrical marketplace: "mid-range fare, spelling a video/cable/TV fate", with the possible exception of the Italian market where it might do well theatrically.

 TV Guides review similarly finds the film "efficiently directed and often gorgeous to look at," but with an "ultra-traditional narrative, easy masculine camaraderie, and uncomplicated wartime bonding," like some "artifact of simpler, less cynical times."
-The Ascent is a reasonable, if anachronistic, simuation of the "great POW epics of the past" like The Great Escape and The Bridge on the River Kwai but contemporary American audiences no longer have the patience for this kind of "muscular, relatively innocent, wartime adventure."
+The Ascent is a reasonable, if anachronistic, simulation of the "great POW epics of the past" like The Great Escape and The Bridge on the River Kwai but contemporary American audiences no longer have the patience for this kind of "muscular, relatively innocent, wartime adventure."